davidralphlewis/davidralphlewis.github.io/_posts/2020-02-20-squeamish.md

 date: 2020-02-20 11:14
 author: DavidRL
 comments: true
-categories: [This Was Meant To Be the Future]
+categories: [this was meant to be the future]
 masthead_style: banner
 featured_image: /assets/images/site/twmtbtf.jpeg
 ---